PromptCast: A New Prompt-based Learning Paradigm for Time Series Forecasting: Benchmark

 Table~\ref{tab:res_numerical} presents the performance of different methods with different temporal embedding policies.
 In general, FEDformer, Informer and Autoformer achieve the best performance across different sub-sets.
-On most of cases, these advanced time series forecasting frameworks outperform the vanilla Transformer, naive methods, and non-Transformer methods.
+In most cases, these advanced time series forecasting frameworks outperform the vanilla Transformer, naive methods, and non-Transformer methods.
 Naive methods demonstrate worse forecasting performance compared to other methods, which is as expected.
-As for the comparison of different embeddings, the \textit{fixed} embedding demonstrates an overall good performance.
-This embedding leads to good predictions on 5 out of 6 metrics and the \textit{timeF} is the best performer of the rest metric (MAE on SG).
-The \textit{learned} embedding has the worst performance on CT and SG, whereas it beats the \textit{timeF} on the ECL sub-set.
-The above results show that the \textit{fixed} embedding is a favorable embedding approach for incorporating the temporal cues.
+When comparing different embeddings, the \textit{fixed} embedding demonstrates overall good performance.
+This embedding leads to good predictions on 5 out of 6 metrics and the \textit{timeF} is the best performer of the remaining metric (MAE on SG).
+The \textit{learned} embedding has the worst performance on CT and SG, but it beats the \textit{timeF} on the ECL sub-set.
+These results suggest that the \textit{fixed} embedding is a favorable approach for incorporating temporal cues.